Getting Started

 When Something Goes Wrong

-Alas, not everything always goes according to plan, when attempting to troubleshoot the instructions, the base advice is to start with a separate, clean Solr installation (as opposed to using an existing Solr installation) so that there are no errant configuration problems.
+Alas, not everything always goes according to plan, when attempting to troubleshoot the instructions, the base advice is to check the logs and attempt to understand what the logging tells you, and if all else fails, start with a separate, clean Solr installation (as opposed to using an existing Solr installation) so that there are no errant configuration problems.

 This will ensure that: